Usually Ships in 1-5 Days

 --Nick Nurse, head coach, Toronto Raptors

-Bringing Jurassic Park to your home, a celebration of the 25th anniversary of Canada's most exciting team.
+Bringing Jurassic Park to your home, a celebration of Canada's most exciting team.

 When the Toronto Raptors first took the court back in 1995, the world was a very different place.
 Michael Jordan was tearing up the NBA.
 No one had email.
 And a lot of people wondered whether basketball could survive in Toronto, the holy city of hockey.

-Twenty-five years later, the Raptors are the heroes not only of the 416, but of the entire country.
-That is the incredible story of We the North, told by Doug Smith, the Toronto Starreporter who has been covering the team since the press conference announcing Canada's new franchise and the team's beat reporter from that day on.
+More than two decades later, the Raptors are the heroes not only of the 416, but of the entire country.
+That is the incredible story of We the North, told by Doug Smith, the Toronto Star reporter who has been covering the team since the press conference announcing Canada's new franchise and the team's beat reporter from that day on.

-Comprising twenty-five chapters to mark the team's twenty-five years, We the North celebrates the biggest moments of the quarter-century--from Vince Carter's amazing display at the dunk competition to the play-off runs, the major trades, the Raptors'incredible fans, including Nav Bhatia and Drake, and,of course,the challenges that marked the route to the championship-clinching Game 6 that brought the whole countryto a standstill.
+Comprising twenty-five chapters to mark the team's first twenty-five years, We the North celebrates the biggest moments--from Vince Carter's amazing display at the dunk competition to the play-off runs, the major trades, the Raptors' incredible fans, including Nav Bhatia and Drake, and, of course, the challenges that marked the route to the championship-clinching Game 6 that brought the whole country to a standstill.

 We the North: 25 Years of the Toronto Raptors tells the story of Canada's most exciting team, charting their rise from a sporting oddity in a hockey-mad country to the status they hold today as the reigning NBA champions and national heroes.